PoissonChevre/docker/cli.md

 Docker provides several types of network interfaces for connecting containers to each other or to other network resources.
 Here are the 7 types, along with a brief explanation and the command to create each:

 1. **Default Bridge**: The default network driver when you start a container.
 It allows containers on the same host to communicate with each other.
 This network is isolated from the rest of the local network.
-2. **Custom Bridge**
+2. **Custom Bridge**: User-defined bridges provide better isolation & provide automatic DNS resolution between containers.
+Containers can be attached and detached from user-defined networks on the fly.
 3. **Host** : Remove network isolation between the container and the Docker host.
 The container shares the network interface of the host, meaning it doesn’t have its own network space but uses the host’s directly.
-4. **None** : Disables networking for the container.
-Useful if you don’t want the container to have network access.
-5. **Overlay** : Connects containers across multiple Docker hosts, typically used in a Docker Swarm cluster.
-It allows containers on different hosts to communicate as if they were on the same local network.
-6. **MacVlan** : Assigns a unique MAC address to each container, making them appear as separate physical devices on the network.
+4. **MacVlan** : Assigns a unique MAC address to each container, making them appear as separate physical devices on the network.
 Containers can communicate directly with the host’s physical network.
 ![MacVlan](./MacVlan.png)
-7. **IPvlan**: Similar to macvlan, but containers share the MAC address of the host's main network interface.
+5. **IPvlan**: Similar to macvlan, but containers share the MAC address of the host's main network interface.
 This can simplify network configuration.
 Ipvlan supports L2 and L3 mode.
 In ipvlan l2 mode, each endpoint gets the same mac address but different ip address.
 In ipvlan l3 mode, packets are routed between endpoints, so this gives better scalability.
+So a single mac address of host can have 20 different IP ,one for each device , it solves the Promiscuous issue -ie it wouldn’t allow multiple connections to a single port in a switch, which was a major drawback for MACVLAN network.
 ![IpVlan](./IpVlan.png)
+6. **None** : Disables networking for the container.
+Useful if you don’t want the container to have network access.
+7. **Overlay** : Connects containers across multiple Docker hosts, typically used in a Docker Swarm cluster.
+It allows containers on different hosts to communicate as if they were on the same local network.

+### MACVLAN mode vs IPVLAN

+IPVLAN should be used in cases where some switches restrict the maximum number of mac address per physical port due to port security configuration.
+MACVLAN needs to be used in cases where common DHCP server is used since DHCP server would need unique mac address which IPVLAN does not have.

 **To list networking interfaces:**
 docker network ls